mdombro/Force-Feedback-Servo/README.md

 **dt:** The interval of time between system updates - servo position commands/sensor readings

+**velocity_gain:** Proportionality coefficient for the force on a servo.
+This value controls how quickly a servo will react to a particular force.

 **pos_lower_bound:** The lower bound of the position to use for the servo control. (for example if using the Arduino servo library this value might be 0)

 **pos_upper_bound:** The upper bound of the position to use for the servo control. (for Arduino servo library this might be 180)